 After soaking for 10 minutes, wash with warm soapy water.

-How to remove tomato sauce stains out of clothes
+How to remove tomato sauce stains from clothes

 Step 1.
 Scrap off as much of the excess tomato sauce as possible from the fabric.
 Using a napkin to wipe it off may only spread the tomato sauce.